|

 Installation of the Outdoor Unit

-outdoor unit must be firmly fixed to avoid falling over in strong winds (see
+outdoor unit must be firmly fixed to avoid falling over in

-notes above).
+strong winds (see notes above).

-the front of the unit.
-Install on a cement base as in the drawing or use our
+wall; this is the front of the unit.
+Install on a cement base

 If

-it is installed near coastal areas or high above the ground where strong wind
+it is installed near coastal areas or high above the ground

-are likely, the unit should be installed close to a wall to ensure the normal
+close to a wall to ensure the normal operation of the fan and

-operation of the fan and a wind blocking construction (like an open planked
+a wind blocking construction (like an open planked shelter,

-installation (using wall mounting brackets), the structure of the mounting wall
+overhanging installation (using wall mounting brackets), the

-should be made of a solid brick, concrete, or materials with equivalent
+brick, concrete, or materials with equivalent strength, and of

-strength, and of sufficient support capacity.
+sufficient support capacity.
 Otherwise, measures such as

 reinforcement, support or vibration damping should be adopted.
-Always check the

-fastness and security of all wall mounted installation bolts every few months to
+Always check the fastness and security of all wall mounted

-3b Installation of the Indoor Unit
+Installation of the Indoor Unit

-PLEASE NOTE: when removing the
+NOTE: when removing the first

 copper

-end plug pipe (either one, as it does not matter which is removed first) from
+end plug pipe (either one, as it does not matter which is

-the back of the indoor unit (these are the short pieces of pipe with crimped and
+removed first) from the back of the indoor unit (these are the

-soldered ends, or end caps)
+short pieces of pipe with crimped and soldered ends, or end

-normal, the units are pressurised at the factory to ensure it is leak free when
+completely normal, the units are pressurised at the factory to

-you receive it.
-If you do not hear any air escape as the first of these pipes
+any air escape as the first of these pipes are undone, please

 be